Dr Ross Kerr

 - Melting and circulation in Antarctic ice shelf cavities (Primary Investigator)

-- A new energy budget for the global circulation of the oceans (Secondary Investigator)
+- A new energy budget for the global circulation of the oceans (Primary Investigator)

 - Solidification, Channel Formation and Thermal Erosion In Lava Flows (Primary Investigator)